Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

 ## addBezierQuadratic() {: #infinity.ui.addBezierQuadratic_function .doc-function}

-This function draws a quadratic Bezier curve on the UI using specified control points and styling.
+Draws a quadratic Bezier curve on the UI using specified control points and styling.

 Signature:
 ```